Associate Director of Gender Studies

 Area of Specialization:

-U.S. histories of gender, sexuality, and empire; feminist political economy; feminist and queer theories of race; critical prison studies
+U.S. histories of gender, sexuality, and empire; feminist, queer, and trans theories of race; critical prison studies; reproductive politics

 Pam Butler is Associate Director and Director of Undergraduate Studies in the Gender Studies Program.
 Dr. Butler's research uses critical-race and transnational feminist critique to understand popular and public cultures in the United States.
-Their areas of expertise include: U.S. histories of gender, sexuality, and empire; feminist political economy; reproductive politics; and the carceral state.
+Their areas of expertise include: U.S. histories of gender, sexuality, and empire; feminist, queer, and trans theories of race and racialization; reproductive politics; and critical prison studies.
 Dr. Butler teaches classes both at Notre Dame and at the Westville Correctional Center.

-Dr. Butler's current book project, The Secret History of American Knitting: Entanglements of Race, Sex, and Empire, is a genealogical political history of hand-knitting in the United States since the mid-19th century, focused on the ways domestic handcrafts have produced diverse racial and sexual subjectivities through such sites as the home, the prison, the museum, and the marketplace.
+Dr. Butler's current book project, The Secret History of American Knitting: Entanglements of Race, Sex, and Empire, is a genealogical history of hand-knitting in the United States since the mid-19th century.
 Their work has been published in journals and edited collections including Meridians: Feminism, Race, Transnationalism and Queer Twin Cities.

 In addition to this research, Dr. Butler is a master knitter and designer whose creative work since 2008 has worked to transform the hand-knitting industry’s approach to gender and embodiment.
 Their designs have been featured in major international publications including Knitting Magazine, Vogue Knitting, and Elizabeth Zimmermann’s Knitter’s Almanac: The Commemorative Edition.